Gabs00/CoreValues/README.md

   * angular-bootstrap, bootstrap-less
     * Styling, also provides nice ui tweaks.
 Though, may switch for angular-material design
   * Requirejs
-    * Easy bundling of src
+    * Easy bundling of src code
-  * Underscore
-    * Mainly for templating, since we won't be using a server
   * Karma, Jasmine and friends
     * TDD